NERSC/spin-recipes/README.md

 # spin-recipes

-These are a few Docker recipies put together to show how to run containers on the [NERSC Spin](https://www.nersc.gov/users/data-analytics/spin/) container service.
+These recipes show how to run services on the [NERSC Spin](https://www.nersc.gov/systems/spin/) container cloud platform.